binaryeq/differential-test-generation/find-diff-classes/README.md

 # Reproducing the results from the paper

-Figure 1 in the paper summarises the differing test outcome results from the file `different_test_outcomes.tsv` in this archive.
+Table 1 in the paper summarises the differing test outcome results from the file `different_test_outcomes.tsv` in this archive.
 You can reproduce these results yourself on any Linux system.

 ## Download external tools and set up environment